deathraygames/master-of-13k-suns/README.md

 	* js: 18.3 KB
 	* html/css: 7.98 KB (it actually went up a tiny amount)
 * Zipped: **8.95** KB (Plenty of extra space!)

+### Feedback

+* Shortest (impatient) play-thru possible: https://youtu.be/uF1W_mfcCN8?t=369
+* "Nice layout.
+I would definitely have benefited from a short tutorial and/or a way to speed up time"